Q-ball-like solitons on the M2-brane with worldvolume fluxes: Numerical Membrane Q-ball-like solutions

 with $x(0) = x_0$, $h = \delta \rho$ y $\delta \rho = 10^{-2}$ .
 Due to the way the Newton's method is designed, it is desirable to start the process with some initial value as close to zero as possible.
 But, in the absence of any intuition about where the zero might be in this case, we propose a exhaustive search over a coarse grid of the values of $\omega_i$ (a "free" parameter) and $f_{a}$ that produce a good approach to the fulfillment of the boundary conditions.
 From these values, Newton method is applied.
 The Figure \ref{Fig1} show the difference $x(0) - \Phi(x(0),2\pi)$, in each iteration of Newton's method.

 To summarize this section, we obtain a numerical solution for the non-isotropic Q-ball-like soliton.
 The shape of the individuals $f_a$ are depicted in Figure \ref{NumericalSolution}a.
-Observe that they vary over their period.
-In figure \ref{NumericalSolution}b we can observe the matching of the three different solutions to the system of equations of motion satisfying all of the three constraints with non -vanishing central charge condition.
+Note that the $Z_a$ solutions must be thought with respect to both $(\sigma,\rho)$ variables although only the dependence on $\rho$ is depicted.
+It can be seen that the amplitudes and the frequencies of the solutions are not constant and they do not correspond to trigonometric functions.
+Note that they vary over their period.
+In figure \ref{NumericalSolution}b we can observe the matching of the three different solutions to the system of equations of motion satisfying all of the three constraints with non-vanishing central charge condition, providing an admissible solution.